Cafe Palestine 39: Introduction to a new music therapy programme for music teachers in Gaza

 In times of ongoing structural violence and protracted conflict, how do standard mental health frameworks hold up?
 Often, traditional models of “neutrality” and “post-traumatic” care fail to capture the reality of distress that is a daily, lived experience.

 SAND are honoured to announce a crucial interactive workshop developed by Dr. Samah Jabr, based on her extensive frontline psychiatric practice in Palestine.
 This four-part training challenges us to move beyond mainstream psychology and explore decolonial frameworks, Liberation Psychology in action, and the vital human rights dimensions of clinical practice.
-This is essential learning for anyone seeking ethical pathways to healing in highly politicized environments.
+This is essential learning for anyone seeking ethical pathways to healing in highly politicised environments.

 Sunday 15 March, 4:00pm–6:00pm (UK)